SA

 Elasticsearch as the Primary Database

 This is the boldest architectural choice: the platform uses Elasticsearch not as a secondary search layer bolted on top of a relational database, but as the primary database.
-This works because talent matching is fundamentally a search problem — filtering candidates by skills, matching job descriptions to profiles, and navigating hierarchical taxonomies are all operations that map naturally to Elasticsearch's inverted index and full-text search model.
+This works because talent matching is fundamentally a search problem — filtering candidates by skills, matching job descriptions to profiles, and navigating hierarchical taxonomies all map naturally to ES's inverted index.

 The tradeoff is real — ES lacks the transactional guarantees of a relational database — but for a read-heavy, search-intensive workload, the performance and scalability gains far outweigh the cost.